NiceneNerd/BCML/docs/README.md

 [Definition]
 titleids = 00050000101C9300,00050000101C9400,00050000101C9500
 name = Eventide Extreme
-path = The Legend of Zelda: Breath of the Wild/BCML Mods/Eventide Extreme description = Boosts the difficulty level of Eventide Island by adding enemies and making a few other cool changes. version = 3 fspriority = 100
+path = The Legend of Zelda: Breath of the Wild/BCML-DO NOT TOUCH/Eventide Extreme description = Boosts the difficulty level of Eventide Island by adding enemies and making a few other cool changes. version = 3 fspriority = 100